Help your favorite resource – Participate in Local Events

 Various days, times and locations

-While our local farms are gearing up for spring, they still have lots of local products are available including a wide variety of locally raised meats, eggs, produce and more.
+Our local farms are gearing up for spring, AND still producing lots of local products including a wide variety of locally raised meats, eggs, greenhouse produce and more.
 Support local farmers, who help Rhode Island maintain its rural character, provide jobs, protect open space and water quality, all while providing nutritious, locally grown foods!
-To find one of these INDOOR farmers’ markets click here to learn more.
+To find one of these farmers’ markets click here to learn more.

 Walk, hikes, paddles and cruises